dmbarbour/wikilon/docs/ApplicationModel.md

 Modeling orders in a codebase or database is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
 The main difference is the proposed method for mutual exclusion: instead of *removing* a tuple, we might stake a 'claim' on an order.
 Use of claims is more expressive for long-running tasks with publish-subscribe views, scheduling or expiration of claims, and concurrent interactions (interrupts, collaborative claims, etc.).

 Large orders amortize the search, claim, and update overheads over multiple operations.
 In practice, orders will include lists, conditional decisions, loops.
-Sophisticated orders might be modeled as monadic tasks or a [process networks](KPN_Effects.md).
+Sophisticated orders might be modeled as monadic tasks or a reactive process networks.
 Conveniently, Awelon's rewrite-based evaluation enables arbitrary incomplete tasks to be stored to the codebase, which allows checkpointing, scheduling, or collaborative work with other agents.

 ## Tables and Databases